Duo Administration - User Enrollment & Account Management

 - When using SSP inline with an application or via Duo Central:

-- If an SSP policy is enabled, the effective SSP policy applies for that user.
+- With an SSP policy enabled, the effective SSP policy applies for that user.

-- If an SSP policy is not enabled, the effective policy for the inline application being accessed applies.
+- With an SSP policy disabled, the effective policy for the inline application accessed applies.

 - When using SSP with a DMP application: